-The Chief Compliance Officer is responsible for conducting Annual Compliance and Fraud and Abuse training for all CCP employees, contractors and MMA network providers.
-Compliance and fraud and abuse training for providers are available on the CCP website (www.CCP.org).
-In addition, CCP new hires receive compliance training from the Chief Compliance Officer within thirty (30) days of hire.
-The compliance training includes but is not limited to the following:
+The Chief Compliance Officer is responsible for conducting Annual Compliance and Fraud, Waste and Abuse training for all CCP employees, contractors and MMA network providers.
+Compliance and FWA training for providers is available on the CCP website (www.ccpcares.org).
+In addition, CCP new hires receive compliance training within thirty (30) days of hire.
+The compliance training includes, but is not limited to the following:

-- The Federal False Claims Act - Section 6032 of the Deficit Reduction Act - The penalties and administrative remedies for submitting false claims and statements - Whistleblower Protection under federal and state law - The entities role in preventing and detecting fraud, waste, and abuse - Each person's responsibility relating to detection and prevention - How to report fraud, waste, and abuse - Toll-Free state telephone numbers for reporting fraud and abuse
+- The Federal False Claims Act. - Section 6032 of the Deficit Reduction Act. - The penalties and administrative remedies for submitting false claims and statements. - Whistleblower Protection under federal and state law. - The entities role in preventing and detecting fraud, waste and abuse. - Each person's responsibility relating to detection and prevention. - Toll-free state telephone numbers for reporting fraud and abuse. - How to report fraud, waste, and abuse.